vicharak-in/shrike-lite/README.md

 ## Contribution Guideline

-Your contribution to the shrike project are always welcome .
+Your contribution to the Shrike project are always welcome.
 To contribute fork the project test your changes and create a PR.
-Few things in to keep in mind for better contribution
+Few things in to keep in mind for better contribution.

 1. Try to document as much as possible.
 2. Keep your design clean and readable.
 3. Do not push unnecessary directories and .env.
 4. Make sure your changes can be recreated.

+#### A Note for Contributors ❤️

+We really appreciate everyone’s enthusiasm in improving the project!
+However, please avoid opening PRs for very small changes such as:
+- Minor rewording of documentation (that doesn’t improve clarity)
+- Typo fixes in comments or README
+- Indentation or formatting-only edits

+These types of changes create noise in the PR queue and make it harder to review substantial contributions.
+If you spot something small, feel free to open an **issue** instead so we can batch those improvements together.

 ## Resources
  #### 1. Learning Resources